fabio-alfieri/copy-number-annotation/README.md

 #### Calculate the CNA scores
-The R scripts needed to calculate CNA scores are stored in
+The R scripts needed to calculate CNA scores are located at
 ```bash
 path/to/GitHub/copy-number-annotation/publication-scripts/feature-matrix/classify-CNAs/
 ```